 - Canicross, Biking

 Tessa has always loved dogs.
 After their first dog died her parents did not want another dog.
-Tessa was having troubles finishing her track and field endurance runs, since she always had to run alone.
+Tessa was having trouble finishing her track and field endurance runs since she always had to run alone.
 Her parents decided to buy her a dog that she could take with her so she wouldn't feel so alone when running.
 Some months later her family figured out that there existed races where you could run with your dog together (canicross) and thought that would be something for Tessa and her whippet, Angel.
 After they tried the sport for the first time, they bought all equipment they needed to do Canicross.
-After trying out the sports she never missed out on a race ever since.
+After trying out the sport she never missed out on a race ever since.

 The sport means a lot to Tessa:

 “Canicross has been my main motivation in life.
 It has helped me to stay focused and motivated during my studies, work and hard times in life”.

 She says that she is a dreamer, so she likes to make goals and work hard to reach them.
 Her subgoal is to always be top 5 in any championships.
 Her main goal will always be to win the gold medal.

 “Working with dogs is like a natural antidepressant.
 The bond you get with your dog by training together is unbreakable and so special that it is hard to explain”.